PhD Opportunity: Cities as Transformative Agents for a Climate-Safe Future

 About

-We invite applications for three PhD positions to join the dynamic and collaborative team of researchers for the Australian Research Council Laureate Fellowship “Cities as Transformative Agents for a Climate-safe Future” awarded to Distinguished Professor Xuemei Bai at the Fenner School of Environment and Society, The Australian National University.
+We are excited to invite applications for three PhD positions as part of the Australian Research Council Laureate Fellowship project, “Cities as Transformative Agents for a Climate-safe Future”, led by Distinguished Professor Xuemei Bai at the Fenner School of Environment and Society, The Australian National University National University.

-- New ways of governing to accelerate transitions towards climate-safe cities; the likelihood of enabling positive social tipping points
+- New ways of governing to accelerate urban transitions and role of actors in shaping transitions;

 Candidate Requirements